norlinhenrik/stackedit/README.md

 ```
 .. _my-label:

-# md demo with label in rst format
+# example.md with label in rst format

 Reference to :ref:`my-label` depends on step 2 below.
 ```